Which is the best African safari destination?

 Choose a small group tour for your safari and you are guaranteed an incredible wildlife-watching experience.

 Yes, definitely!
-All our small group tours, including our once-in-a-lifetime safari holidays, are perfect for solo travellers.
+All our small group tours, including our once-in-a-lifetime safari holidays, are perfect for solo vacations.
 You'll be joined by like-minded people in an average group size of around 12, and you'll have an expert local leader to scout out the animals and give you the best wildlife experience.

 What is a typical day on a safari holiday?